 This study guide has been designed to help you find international law information.
 The guide consists of links to public domain websites that provide legal information from a range or countries around the world.
 Please note that UTS Library also subscribes to a number of databases that can provide you with international law resources- see the Law Databases study guide.

-This study guide proves a list of a selection of legal databases to which the Librray subscribes.
+This study guide proves a selection of legal databases to which the Library subscribes.
 These databases contain Australian and international legal resources, including both primary and secondary materials.
 Each database is accompanied by a brief description of its scope to help you decide which database is right for your particular information need.
-If you need more assitance in selecting a database to meet your particular information need, enquire at the Research Help Desk of the UTS Library.
+If you need more assistance in selecting a database to meet your particular information need, enquire at the Research Help Desk of the UTS Library.